 Who has reviewed this study?
-All research in the NHS is looked at by an independent group of people, called a Research Ethics Committee, to protect your interests.
+All research in the NHS is looked at by an independent group of people, called a Research Ethics Committee, to protect the interests of you and your relative/person you are consenting for.
 This study has been reviewed and given a favourable opinion by the Scotland A Research Ethics Committee.
 All participants are covered by insurance required to be in place before the study starts.

 What if relevant new information becomes available?
-If new

-information becomes available which might influence whether you should continue to take part in the study, we will contact you.
+If new information becomes available which might influence whether your relative/person you are consenting for should continue to take part in the study, we will contact you.

 What happens when the research stops?
-Anonymised information about you will be kept indefinitely so that researchers can look at it again.
-For regulatory reasons, information about your participation will be archived at your local hospital and at the PLINTH study office for five years.
+Anonymised information about your relative/person you are giving consent for will be kept indefinitely so that researchers can look at it again.
+For regulatory reasons, information about their participation will be archived at their local hospital and at the PLINTH study office for five years.